Employer of Record (EOR) India — No Entity Needed

 Table of Content

-What is an EOR in India?[toc=What is an EOR]
+What is an Employer of Record in India?[toc=What is an EOR]

-How an EOR works in India?[toc=How EOR Works in India]
+How an EOR in India works?[toc=How EOR Works in India]

 An Employer of Record (EOR) in India helps foreign companies hire and manage employees in compliance with local labor laws without needing to set up a local entity.